NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-15-political-stances-arm.md

 | {bb,cc} => {aa}       | 0.05143277  | 0.985915493 | 11.24439 | 210   |

 #### Confidence
+Similarly to lift, confidence preforms similarly.
+There is an increased variatio in co-occurance, even with the Roman Numerals, which may suggest other considerations about how the bills are structured.
+For example, in Roman Numeral VII the words 'recommend', 'specif', 'known', and 'maximum' were most likely to be present.
+In Roman Numeral VI 'serv', 'studi', 'particip', and 'technic' can be identified.
+This may provide an insight into how climate bills are structured, and the concerns hierachically nested in the text.

 | rules                      | support     | confidence  | lift     | count |
 | -------------------------- | ----------- | ----------- | -------- | ----- |